Miniature-Distributed-System/Worker-Unit/README.md

 # Worker Unit

 The worker unit is the edge nodes of the Miniature Distributed systems.
-These units are individual siloes and work indipended of other workers.
+These units are individual silos and work indipendent of other workers.
 The worker is installed on user
-Host machines which are commodity systems.
+Host machines which are commodity systems, aka resources are sparse and should be managed.

 ### Init
 1. The user is prompted in CLI for worker configuration.